lukehansell/react-tabs/README.md

 - If only one tab is provided
   - then it is always displayed
 - If multiple tabs are provided
-  - If none are set as isActive
   - the first tab is displayed by default
-  - If a tab is set as isActive
-    - the active tab is displayed
-  - If multiple tabs are set as isActive
-    - only the first isActive tab is displayed
 - When a tab is clicked on
   - then content for the selected tab is displayed
   - all other tabs are not displayed